JJ/hoborg/text/text.md

 Manuel the mechanical man came in faster than I thought he could through the rip, shaking his grips like a mill and buzzing like a pissed off old drone.
-It pushed the honke that was closer to the opening, making him drop the machete.
+It pushed the honkey that was closer to the opening, making him drop the machete.
 The other guys released the girls, and came to him, starting to batter them with their clubs.
 They made one or two dents, but all of a sudden one of them, the *father*,  realized their prey